 Originality and Plagiarism The authors must ensure that their work is entirely original works, and relevant previous work/words and publications, both by others and the authors’ own should be appropriately acknowledged and referenced.
 Authors must certify that the manuscript has not previously been published elsewhere in any language.

 Multiple Submissions Authors must certify that the manuscript is not currently being considered for publication elsewhere.

 Authorship Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
 The corresponding author should act as a point of contact between the editor and the other authors and should keep co-authors informed and involve them in major decisions about the publication.
 Any change to the author list should be approved by all authors including any who have been removed from the list.
-Papers submitted by co-editors or editorial board members of Sosyoekonomi Journal as whether corresponding author or not should have handled by editor and papers submitted by editor as whether corresponding author or not should have handled by one of the editorial board member to ensure unbiased and independent handling of such papers.
-Editor, co-editors and editorial board members have no right on any process of their papers after they submitted.
+Papers submitted by co-editors or editorial board members of Sosyoekonomi Journal as to whether the corresponding author or not should have handled by the editor and papers submitted by the editor as to whether corresponding author or not should have handled by one of the editorial board members to ensure unbiased and independent handling of such papers.
+Editor, co-editors, and editorial board members have no right to any process of their papers after they are submitted.

-Data Authenticity and Retention Authors must identify all sources used in the creation of their manuscript.
+Data Authenticity and Retention Authors must identify all sources used in the creation of their manuscripts.
 Authors must state that all data in the paper are real and authentic.
-They should present their results clearly, honestly, and without fabrication (making up research data), falsification (manipulation of existing data) or inappropriate data manipulation.
+They should present their results clearly, honestly, and without fabrication (making up research data), falsification (manipulation of existing data), or inappropriate data manipulation.

 Disclosure and Conflict of Interest All authors must notify the Editors of any conflicts including a statement disclosing any financial or other substantive conflicts of interest that may be construed to influence the results or interpretation of their manuscript.
 Funding sources should be disclosed.